 The types of seeds and nuts we are referring to are raw shelled or unshelled assortments that have not been high heat steamed or fumigated with chemicals to "sanitize" them.
 These are also selections that have not been toasted, dry roasted, blanched or salted, but are minimally processed straight from the tree or plant from which they are derived.

 If you have ever experienced growing your own nut trees or seed plants, you are well aware of the plentiful amount of food they can provide.
-Preserved within their own shells and husks, they literally produce pounds and pounds every harvest season, generating an energy sustaining food supply for wild life as well as humans.
+Preserved within their shelled casings, they literally produce pounds and pounds every harvest season, generating an energy-sustaining food supply for wildlife as well as for humans.

 We discuss this topic more below in our Phytates, Lectins and Enzyme Inhibitors section.